akhiljacob1/akhiljacob1/README.md

 🌇 At work, I'm building an app that uses AI to provide deep insights from form feedback.

-🌃 On the side, I'm working on a personal project that brings value to the food industry.
+🌃 On the side, I'm working on a personal project that brings value to the food and hospitality industry.

 I'm looking for new opportunities where I can contribute to a project while furthering my own skills.